 - Unbreakable mirrors

 Older infants are movers, starting with rolling over and sitting to bouncing, pulling themselves up and eventually walking.
 They start understanding their name and common words.
-The top toys for older infants include things they can pretend play with, drop and take out, hide and find and build with.
+The best toys for older infants include things they can pretend play with, drop and take out, hide and find and build with.

 - Building toys like soft blocks, wooden cubes